cns-iu/hra-vccf-ftu-supporting-information/README.md

 To run the code, organ data was downloaded from ASCT+B Reporter in a JSON format to a folder.
 The code is segmented into four parts:
 - First, get the whole organ data and formulate the data as per the list of organs one wants to visualize.
-- Constructing a network out of the whole data, female data, and male data individually.
+- Constructing a network out of the whole data, female data, and male data individually using vega visualisation.
+Downlaod the network in SVG and JSON format.
-- Add the vasculature to the network we built in first two steps.
+- Add the vasculature to the network we built in previous steps.
-- Beautify or filter the visualization per the connections we have from the vasculature data.
+- Beautify and/or filter the visualization per the connections we have from the vasculature data.